 - Large local beer at a bar = 120 baht

 - Movie for 2 with popcorn and drinks = 500 baht

-- 2 hour Thai massage = 400 baht
+- 1 hour Thai massage = 250 baht

-- 90 minute yoga class = 200 baht (Mahasiddha or Yoga Mania)
+- Drop-in yoga class = 250 baht

 Living on $2000 per month in Chiang Mai

 On this budget you can afford to take weekend trips to Bangkok or other places in Thailand.
 Or if you stick around Chiang Mai, then you can choose to go on more dinner dates, watch more movies in the cinema, or go out drinking more often.

 Living on $500 per month in Chiang Mai

 For about 4000 baht per month you can probably get a 20 square meter fan-cooled room.
 With no air-conditioning and no refrigerator your electricity bill will probably run under 300 baht per month.
 And to save money you’ll either make do with the building’s slow WiFi or depend on coffee shops when you need to go online.
-That gives us 4,400 for your housing and bills.
+Including another 100 baht for the water bill that gives us 4,400 for your housing and bills.

-Let’s assume your phone, food, and miscellaneous costs are unchanged.
+Let’s assume your phone, food, and miscellaneous costs are unchanged from the $1000 budget.
 To save money on transportation you travel mostly on foot or by local mini-bus.
-At 20 baht for centralized destinations, let’s say you average 10 trips per week or 800 baht for the month.
+At 30 baht for rides to centralized destinations, let’s say you average 5 trips per week or 600 baht for the month.

 As you can see, it’s physically possible to live in Chiang Mai on $500 a month—many locals do—but it’s extremely irresponsible to suggest anyone move here with this as a target budget.